 Delicate and exotic, Fritillarias may appear difficult to grow, but most Fritillaria care is simple after the large bulbs bloom.
-The name is derived from the Latin term for a dice-box (fritillus), and probably refers to the checkered pattern of the flowers of many species.
-Fritillarias are true Lilies, growing from non-tunicate bulbs.
-Fritillaria imperialis, also known as Crown Imperial, has the showiest flowers of the species, but some say it also has a malodorous fragrance reminiscent to that of skunk odor.
+The name is derived from the Latin term for a dice-box (fritillus) and probably refers to the checkered pattern of the flowers of many species.
+Fritillarias are true Lilies growing from non-tunicate bulbs.
+Fritillaria imperialis, also known as Crown Imperial, has the showiest flowers of the species, but some say it also has a malodorous fragrance reminiscent of skunk odor.
 These Fritillaria bulbs have nodding flowers, topped with a tuft of foliage.
 Another of the wildflower Fritillaria lilies is the Snakes Head, Fritillaria meleagris.
 This flower has a checkered or mottled pattern on the drooping blooms.

 Information on the Fritillaria indicates that most are Asian or European natives; however, Fritillaria pudica is native to western North America.
 Information on the Fritillaria plant also describes the Chocolate Lily, Fritillaria affinis, which grows wild in southeastern Canada south to the San Francisco bay area.